Calathea leopardina (Calathea Freddie) Indoor Care, Propagation, Problems & Solutions

 Temperature and Humidity

 Calathea leopardina requires high humidity of 60% to 80% to thrive.
-Low humidity causes the plant to develop brown leaf tips and edges.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Low humidity causes the plant to develop curled leaves and brown leaf tips and edges.
+To up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Fertilizer